What to expect

 Our Sunday morning services are designed for absolutely everyone.

 There are two Sunday morning services at 9.30am and 11.30am except during school holidays when there is just one at 10.30am.
-You can check dates by clicking here.
+You can check dates on our calendar.

 We hope you’ll experience a friendly, welcoming atmosphere and if you’re not used to going to church you’ll find everything is explained and you are under no obligation to take part in anything you’d find uncomfortable.
 There is no dress code so wear what you feel comfortable with and we don’t collect money in any of our services.
 There is a box available at the back of the church if you want to put something in, but that is certainly not expected.
 The church is funded through the gifts of its regular members and we do not expect our visitors to contribute.